codex-storage/codex-spec/specs/marketplace.md

 | Smart Contract             | A smart contract implementing the marketplace functionality.                                                               |
 | Token               | ERC20-based token used within the Codex network.     |

-## Motivation

-The Codex network aims to create a peer-to-peer storage engine with robust data durability, data persistence guarantees, and a comprehensive incentive structure.

-The marketplace is a critical component of the Codex network, serving as a platform where all involved parties interact to ensure data persistence.
-It provides mechanisms to enforce agreements and facilitate data repair when SPs fail to fulfill their duties.

-Implemented as a smart contract on an EVM-compatible blockchain, the marketplace enables various scenarios where nodes assume one or more roles to maintain a reliable persistence layer for users.
-This specification details these interactions.

-The marketplace contract manages storage requests, maintains the state of allocated storage slots, and orchestrates SP rewards, collaterals, and storage proofs.

-A node that wishes to participate in the Codex persistence layer MUST implement one or more roles described in this document.

 ### Roles